ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ~~~
 {: #diagram-flow title="Proxied Flow Setup"}

-In this case, the client specfies both a target hostname and an IP protocol
+In this case, the client specifies both a target hostname and an Internet Protocol
-number in the scope of its request, indicating that it only needs to
+Number in the scope of its request, indicating that it only needs to
 communicate with a single host.
 The IP proxy is able to perform DNS resolution
 on behalf of the client and allocate a specific outbound socket for the client
 instead of allocating an entire IP address to the client.
 In this regard, the
 request is similar to a regular CONNECT proxy request.

 The IP proxy assigns a single IPv6 address to the client (2001:db8:1234::a) and
-a route to a single IPv6 host (2001:db8:3456::b), scoped to SCTP.
+a route to a single IPv6 host (2001:db8:3456::b) scoped to SCTP.
 The client
 can send and receive SCTP IP packets to the remote host.

 ~~~